James Milner: Liverpool

+2015–2019: First seasons and Champions League title

 On 4 June 2015, Milner agreed to join Liverpool on a free transfer from Manchester City.
 On 7 August 2015, Milner was announced as the vice-captain.
 Milner played his first competitive match for the club in 1–0 win over Stoke City at the Britannia Stadium.
 Milner captained Liverpool for the first time on his third appearance for the club, a 0–0 draw at Arsenal.
 On 26 September 2015, he scored his debut goal for Liverpool in a 3–2 win against his former club Aston Villa at Anfield.
-He appeared in the 2016 UEFA Europa League Final at the end of his first season with the club.
+He appeared in the 2016 UEFA Europa League final at the end of his first season with the club.
 Milner ended his first season with Liverpool scoring seven goals and recording 15 assists in all competitions.

 On 19 March 2017, Milner scored in Liverpool's 1–1 draw against former club Manchester City.
 In doing so, he broke a Premier League record by a player for the most matches scored in without losing (47 matches).
-On 4 April 2018, he equalled the Champions league assist record (8 assists) by assisting Alex Oxlade-Chamberlain's goal against Man City in the quarter-final first leg.
-On 24 April 2018, Milner broke that record, becoming the first player in Champions League history to provide 9 assists in a single season, setting up Roberto Firmino's second goal during the 5–2 semi-final, first leg win vs Roma.
+In 2017–18 season, Milner assisted 9 goals in a single Champions League campaign, setting a new record previously held by Wayne Rooney in 2013-2014 and Neymar in 2016-2017.

 In November 2018, Milner scored his 50th Premier League goal during a 1–1 draw at Arsenal.
 The following month, Milner became just the 13th player (and the 2nd youngest after former Aston Villa, Man City and England teammate Gareth Barry) in Premier League history to reach 500 appearances, during a 4–0 win at Bournemouth.
 On 1 June 2019, Milner won his first Champions League title, coming on as a substitute in the final against Tottenham, as Liverpool won 2–0 in the final.
-On 14 August 2019, Milner won his first UEFA Super Cup, starting the match against Chelsea, as the Champions League holders beat the Europa League winners on penalties in Istanbul.